xrdocs/8000/_tutorials/cisco-8000-software-upgrade-install-replace-golden-iso.md

 # IOS XR Upgrade using install replace

-Software upgrade can be launched using ‘install replace’ command. install replace comes with several options:
+Software upgrade can be launched using <code>install replace</code> command. _install replace_ comes with several options:
-- commit will commit software configuration after system reload.
+- commit: will commit software configuration after system reload.
 This means there is no way to rollback to previous release by doing a system reload.
-- iso-config option can be used to replace the current system configuration by the configuration present in the Golden ISO.
+- iso-config: can be used to replace the current system configuration by the configuration present in the Golden ISO.
 This option can be interesting for system staging and load a vanilla config
-- reload: while install replace always makes the smallest possible change, it’s possible to tell the system to reload
+- reload: while install replace always makes the smallest possible change, it’s possible to tell the system to reload anyway

 <div class="highlighter-rouge">
 <pre class="highlight">